malkhodari/Alkhodari_2022_PLOS/README.md

 # Detection of COVID-19 in smartphone-based breathing recordings: a pre-screening deep learning tool

-This repository includes all codes needed to reproduce the work presented at "Alkhodari M, Khandoker A. Detection of COVID-19 in smartphone-based breathing recordings: a pre-screening deep learning tool.
-PLOS One.
-2021".
+This repository includes all codes needed to reproduce the work presented at "Alkhodari M, Khandoker AH (2022) Detection of COVID-19 in smartphone-based breathing recordings: A pre-screening deep learning tool.
+PLOS ONE 17(1): e0262448. https://doi.org/10.1371/journal.pone.0262448".

 The "main_code" includes the following,
 1) Loading shallow or deep breathing datasets (in .MAT format) - all resampled to 4,000 Hz (instead of the original 48,000.